HCL-TECH-SOFTWARE/commerce-Push-Notification/react-store/README.md

 Implementation:

-1. Create a notification service file which have all the methods like saving the token, sending the notification.
+1. Create a notification service file which have all the methods like saving the token, sending the notification etc.

+Below are functions included in the notification service file.

+getUserInfoFromStore: This function returns the userinfo from the database store.

+saveTokenToDB: This function stores the user token into the database.

+Send Notification: Send Notification function is used to send the notification to a particular device, or a set of devices.

 2. Create a firebase configuration file for storing the configurations.